Reijo

 Reijo is a Finnish male given name.
 There are more than 27,000 people with this name in Finland.
 More than half of them were born in the 1940s and 1950s.
 It originated as a variation of the Latin name Gregorius and the Greek name Gregorios, which are the equivalent of Gregory in English.
 The nameday is the 12th of March, the anniversary of the death of Pope Gregory I.

-Some people who have this name include:
+Notable people who have this name include: